hiimstevenzhu/cerberus/README.md

 a speech to text model (faster whisper), which provides the most recent n words, which is used to send to a keyword detection algorithm (Boyer-Moore), of which if there are matches, we then can send an alert

 consider:
-nlp models for keyword extraction (not targetted) to be used to parse the text block, of which these words can be used to determine threat level
+nlp models for keyword extraction (not targeted) to be used to parse the text block, of which these words can be used to determine threat level

 - https://prakhar-mishra.medium.com/10-popular-keyword-extraction-algorithms-in-natural-language-processing-8975ada5750c
 - https://monkeylearn.com/keyword-extraction/